elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 }
 ```

 The blocklist script is available in the file `blocklist.txt`.
-You can add to the list of keywords as needed but a starter list is avilable in the file `blocklist_keywords.txt`.
+You can add to the list of keywords as needed but a starter list is available in the file `blocklist_keywords.txt`.

 Finally, since we don't want the features that are created for inference to be ingested together with our event data, we will also configure a script processor to remove these features.
-This script processor will be invoked in the ingest pipeline after the inference processor.
+This script processor will be invoked in the ingest pipeline after the blocklist processor (or after the inference processor if you are not using the blocklist).
 Of course, if you wish, you can leave the features in the documents, in which case, you can leave this script processor out of your ingest pipeline configuration.

 ```